At this time we are not accepting new applications for this program

 China is a Hague country.
-The Children’s Home China program offers two tracks, Traditional and Waiting Child.
-Both tracks require openness to children with identified needs that range from minor/correctable to lifelong.
+The Children’s Home China program requires openness to children with identified needs.
 We are actively seeking families that are open to needs ranging from moderate to lifelong, and families open to adopting boys.
 Families open to minor/correctable needs will experience a longer wait.
 There are more boys in need of families than girls—as such, we have limited capacity to accept families only open to adopting a girl.
 Please check with us about how limited openness to gender may extend the length of your adoption process.

 Learn about the China adoption program.
 In this free webinar we cover everything you need to know about adopting from China, including: who is eligible to adopt from China, who are the children who wait, how you will learn about children, the process of adopting from China and what fees/expenses you can expect.Watch an On-Demand Webinar About Our China Program Now

 Children are generally between the ages of 7 months to 13 years at the time of referral and have been approved for international adoption by China’s central authority, the China Center for Children’s Welfare and Adoption (CCCWA).
-In both the Traditional and Waiting Child Tracks we see children who have moderate to lifelong needs including: limb differences impacting mobility, spinal conditions with longer term effects, urogenital conditions, facial anomalies, cerebral palsy, Down syndrome, inter-gender issues, deaf/hearing impairments, albinism, dwarfism, chronic heart disease and other genetic conditions.
+We see children who have moderate to lifelong needs.
 We also see children with more than one medical condition—often the combination includes a minor/correctable need along with a more moderate or lifelong condition.
-Overall we advocate for more boys than girls, and especially need families for children over the age of 8.Meet Children Waiting in China Now
+Overall we advocate for more boys than girls, and especially need families for children over the age of 4.Meet Children Waiting in China Now

 Children in China are cared for in government-run orphanages and, in some cases, foster care established through an orphanage.
 Children receive basic medical care, adequate nutrition and education.
 As numerous studies have demonstrated, institutional care is not conducive to optimal development, therefore children may experience orphanage-related delays.